httpwg/http-extensions/draft-ietf-httpbis-cookie-same-site.md

-    12. If the cookie's `samesite-flag` is not "None", and the request which generated the cookie's client's "site for cookies" is not an exact match for `request-uri`'s host's registrable domain, then abort these steps and ignore the newly created cookie entirely.
+    12. If the cookie's `samesite-flag` is not "None", and the request which generated the cookie's client's "site for cookies" is not an exact match for `request-uri`'s host's registered domain, then abort these steps and ignore the newly created cookie entirely.

 ## Monkey-patching the "Cookie" header {#cookie-header}